-Jameka Autry is a creative producer and 2017-18 Impact Partners Creative Producers Fellow.
+Jameka Autry is a director, creative producer and 2018-19 Associate of the Investigative Reporting Program at the UC Berkeley School of Journalism.
+In 2017 she was honored as an Impact Partners Creative Producers Fellow.
 She started her career with the award-winning duo, Ricki Stern and Annie Sundberg, at Break Thru Films and also worked as an integral part of the Original Productions team at Cinereach.
 She has worked on the creative development and production of feature documentaries, narrative films, commercials, short films, and multimedia campaigns.
-Her films have screened at festivals such as Sundance Film Festival, Tribeca Film Festival, and New DIrectors New Films.
+Her films have screened at festivals such as Sundance Film Festival, Tribeca Film Festival, and New Directors New Films.

 Originally from Durham, North Carolina, she is an alum of Duke University’s Center for Documentary Studies and currently lives in New York City.